iltommi/qdb-documentation/source/primer.rst

 What is |quasardb|?
 -------------------

-|Quasardb| is a column-oriented, distributed database with native time series support (see :doc:`api/time_series`).
+|Quasardb| is a column-oriented, distributed timeseries database (see :doc:`api/time_series`).

 It has been designed to reliably store large amounts of data, while delivering a performance level that enables analysts to work interactively.

 Where would you want to use |quasardb|?
 Here are a couple of use cases:

-    * Trading market data store
+    * Market data store for back testing and analysis
-    * Apache Spark backend
-    * Heavy traffic web site
-    * Multiplayer game dynamic elements depot
+    * Trades store for compliance
+    * Time deviation database for compliance
-    * Distributed computing common data store
+    * Sensors data repository for predictive maintenance
-    * Relational database cache
+    * Monitoring database for large deployments

 Shall we dance?
 ---------------

 To start a |quasardb| server, just run it!
-We provide packages for many platform, but you can always work in a local directory where you manually extracted your |quasardb| binaries.
-We also support docker and are available on `Microsoft Azure <https://azuremarketplace.microsoft.com/en-us/marketplace/partners/quasardb/quasardb/>`_ and `Amazon EC2 <https://aws.amazon.com/marketplace/pp/B01FUR400S/?ref=_ptnr_qdb_doc>`_.
+We provide packages for many platforms, but you can always work in a local directory where you manually extracted your |quasardb| binaries.
+We also support docker for your convenience.

 Let's assume we extracted the |quasardb| archive in a local directory.
 The default configuration listens on the localhost, port 2836.
 If you type::